adaltas/ece-versioning-2022/content/lab.md

 # Lab

-Introduction to Git
+This lab work covers the basics of Git.

 ## Objectives

-This workshop can be done **in groups of 2-3 people**.
+This lab work can be done in a group of **2 students**.

 1. Perform the GitHub Desktop Tutorial
 2. Create a repository and clone it on your computer